-The Concepts section helps you learn about the parts of the Kubernetes system and the abstractions Kubernetes uses to represent your clusterA set of machines, called nodes, that run containerized applications managed by Kubernetes.
-A cluster has at least one worker node and at least one master node. , and helps you obtain a deeper understanding of how Kubernetes works.
+The Concepts section helps you learn about the parts of the Kubernetes system and the abstractions Kubernetes uses to represent your clusterA set of worker machines, called nodes, that run containerized applications.
+Every cluster has at least one worker node. , and helps you obtain a deeper understanding of how Kubernetes works.

 To work with Kubernetes, you use Kubernetes API objects to describe your cluster’s desired state: what applications or other workloads you want to run, what container images they use, the number of replicas, what network and disk resources you want to make available, and more.
 You set your desired state by creating objects using the Kubernetes API, typically via the command-line interface,